 They thought that the best way to solve Bitcoin’s speed issue was to increase the maximum block size.

-Using the same real-world example as above: Now, imagine the original sheet of paper was 10mm long.
-That is the size of the block.
-(In Bitcoin, this amounted to 1MB.)
+Using the same real-world example as above: now, imagine the original sheet of paper was 10mm long.
+That is the size of the block (with Bitcoin, this amounted to 1MB).
 It was suggested that by increasing the block size, more transactions could be processed.

 The main argument was that for Bitcoin to become an everyday payment system, it needed larger block sizes.
 Otherwise, it would be more like gold than money!

 Which Idea was the Most Popular?

 Anyone wondering about what is Bitcoin Cash should be aware that, in the case of Bitcoin, nobody can make changes to the system unless most people agree.
 So, to decide which option was chosen, it went to a vote!
 Can you guess which idea won?
 Idea 1!

 Idea 1 received 97% of the votes!
 However, for the Bitcoin blockchain to make this change, the system needed to perform a soft fork.

 Of course, the group of developers that preferred the solution in idea 2 wasn’t happy with the final decision.
 So, they decided to perform a hard fork that created Bitcoin Cash!

 Well, now that you know the story behind the Bitcoin Cash fork, let’s find out the answer to “what is Bitcoin Cash?”.

 Bitcoin Cash was officially released in August 2017.
 Its technology is very similar to Bitcoin, and there is also the same amount of coins — 21 million.